invopop/xmldsig/README.md

 This project is the result of extracting the Signature and Certificate manipulation code from the FacturaE project.
 As such, it's currently optimised for that use-case.

+## NOTES

+- Canonicalisation: at the moment is _EXTREMELY_ limited.
+It'll handle missing namespaces on root elements, but you **MUST** ensure the structs you intent to Marshal contain attributes in their canonical order: first namespaces, then regular attributes.

 ## Certificates

 Signing and certificates can be a pain in the ass.
 OpenSSL is the tool to use for clarifying what the situation is and this page has a useful set of commands: https://www.sslshopper.com/article-most-common-openssl-commands.html